Table of contents

 The four colleges of Marywood University, established in 2003, are always capitalized.
-Two of the colleges have been endowed and named and must be listed accordingly.
+Three of the colleges have been endowed and named and must be listed accordingly.
 There are formal references and shorter, more user-friendly references for the named colleges.
 Unless written for specific or official documents where the formal name is required, the shortened version of the named college is the one typically used.

 Referred to in a general sense, do not capitalize:

 Continuing Education Unit